 - develop and support our national and international network of alumni groups, providing opportunities to connect, network and support the work of the University as ambassadors

 - share stories and memories (with permission) in support of the University community

 - get in touch when old friends want to contact you

 - conduct surveys, focus groups and other research

 - promote the work, projects, activities and objectives of the University and share our exciting news and research

 - further our charitable objectives by helping us to raise funds or by asking you to donate.
-This is always in accordance with our Donations Policy
+This is always in accordance with our Donations Policy.

-- undertake administrative activities such as donation management and stewardship (including necessary due diligence), identity verification (for example, assisting colleagues when confirming graduation details to employers), event registration, processing and submitting HM Revenue and Customs Gift Aid claims and other mandatory reports required by law or regulation
+- undertake administrative activities such as donation management and stewardship (including necessary due diligence), identity verification (for example, assisting colleagues when confirming graduation details to employers), event registration, processing and submitting HM Revenue and Customs Gift Aid claims and other mandatory reports required by law or regulation.

 The personal data we normally hold includes:

 - your name and title (including former name or alias), your date of birth and gender